Water Quality Effects of Multifunctional Working Buffers for Seasonally Wet Farmland

 Objective 7: Identify “Lessons Learned” with possible benefits/limitations of working buffer systems to improve water-quality

-The intention of this objective is to reflect upon the first phase of this multi-phase project to ensure that “lessons learned” are shared and identified throughout its duration, and not just at the end.
+The intention of this objective was to reflect upon the first phase of this multi-phase project to ensure that “lessons learned” are shared and identified throughout its duration, and not just at the end.
 We anticipate significant interest in this research as it is the first of its kind.

 Research results and discussion:

+The QAPP was completed and is now linked.
 After desktop reviews of sites, site visits, equipment selection, and installation of monitoring equipment our researcher has continued to collect monitoring data and goes out to each site to collect soils and additional WQ samples for lab testing.
+The data collection concluded in May 2025.
+Water quality sampling continued through May 2025.
+Water and soil analyses were conducted in summer 2025 to evaluate research hypotheses and provide recommendations for future research.

 Research Tasks:

-Task 1: Desktop review of each site - completed
+Task 1: Desktop review of each site - Completed

-Task 2: Research plot establishment - completed
+Task 2: Research plot establishment - Completed

-Task 3: Collect background water quality data - completed
+Task 3: Collect background water quality data - Completed

-Task 5: Periodic soil sampling - continues
+Task 5: Periodic soil sampling - Completed

-• Raising Cane Ranch (Snohomish County) planting March 2025.
+• Reinhard River Ranch (Snohomish County) & Raising Cane Ranch (Snohomish County) - adjacent properties.
 Because the Reinhard family decided to not participate in additional planting, we sought and received permission from Dr. Marlow to infill plants at Raising Cane Ranch agroforestry project directly adjacent to the Reinhard property.
 Nick Pate has been working with the District for several years to implement a large-scale farming and agroforestry project.

-• Sweetwater Farm (Island County) planting on March 19th, 2024
+• Sweetwater Farm (Island County)

 Participation Summary